nikolasjklein/HEL/README.md

  * If the project does not run properly, you found a bug or want to suggest a feature, write to one of the following:

    - Jean-François Gagné:   jeffgagnenord@gmail.com
-   - Nikolas Klein:         nikolaskleinmail@t-online.de
+   - Nikolas Joshua Klein:  the@nikolasjklein.com

 FAQ
 ---

 Q: What is 'HEL'?

-A: 'HEL' is a DOOM93-like FPS with RPG progression element, resource management and inventory with maybe some Darksouls-like mechanics when you die-
+A: 'HEL' is a DOOM93-like FPS with RPG progression element, resource management and inventory with some Darksouls-like mechanics when you die.

 --------------------------